-- 14.7 Further details on long service leave entitlements for clergy can be found in the Clergy Services brochure 'About your Long Service Leave A guide for parish clergy in the diocese of Sydney' when using the online version of these Guidelines. - 14.8 Information on the operation of the Anglican Church of Australia Long Service Leave Fund can be obtained from the Clergy Services Officer, Colin Murphy, on 9265 1560 or cjm@sydney.anglican.asn.au
+- 14.11 Further details on long service leave entitlements for clergy can be found in the Clergy Services brochure 'About your Long Service Leave A guide for parish clergy in the diocese of Sydney'. - 14.12 Information on the operation of the Anglican Church of Australia Long Service Leave Fund can be obtained from the Clergy Services Officer, Colin Murphy, on 9265 1560 or e-mail cjm@sydney.anglican.asn.au .